Want to know a quick way to evaluate how much your child is learning? Where are they on the Bloom’s Taxonomy chart?

 - Can they draw conclusions, decide, and defend?

 By using the chart, we can make sure our children are incorporating critical thinking skills — particularly useful when we pull together our own studies.

 Critical thinking is often a buzz word in education.
 So we purchase “critical thinking” books and engage in “critical thinking” activities.
 But critical thinking runs through all of the subjects.
 After all, training the mind to think wisely is the point of education.
-So rather than single out “critical thinking” as a subject area, we can encourage our children to think critically in all of their activities, no matter the topic or interest.
+So rather than single out “critical thinking” as a subject area, we can encourage our children to think critically in all of their activities, no matter the topic, interest, or subject.

 This system works better than learning to think in a separate thinking class and then expecting to transfer the skills to other classes.
 Transfer is limited.

 Bloom’s Taxonomy was created in the mid-1950s by Benjamin Bloom and four other collaborators.
 In 2001 a group of collaborators including a former student of Bloom, modified the original model using verbs instead of nouns and rearranging the order slightly.
 This new model is actually easier to use:

 We want to make sure our children can do more than recall basic facts — the lower order cognitive skills.
 We want them to be stretched to understand, apply, analyze, evaluate and create!
 Bloom!

 This is easiest to accomplish naturally by allowing our children time to investigate their individual interests — thoroughly.

 We’ll be taking a look at how we can incorporate each level when pulling together our own studies.

 Up first: Remembering